Table of Contents

 - “Moments like that are why Tesla has such a passionate fan base: While most executives are always overly rehearsed, Elon Musk was never afraid to show his human side.
 For better or for worse.”.

 - “Tesla fans are known to give the company the benefit of the doubt.
-And assume the technology will be resolving by the time the truck goes on sale.”

-- The Tesla Cybertruck will begin to be marketed at the end of 202.
+- The Tesla Cyber truck will begin to be marketed at the end of 202.
 At a price starting at US $ 39,900 and will have a range of 402 km.

 - While the most expensive model will cost US $ 69,900.
 And will be able to travel 800 km without the need to recharge at the current.